allpix-squared/allpix-squared/src/modules/WeightingPotentialReader/README.md

   `PIXEL_QUADRANT_II`, `PIXEL_QUADRANT_III`, `PIXEL_QUADRANT_IV` stating that the field only covers the respective quadrant of the 2D pixel plane.
 In addition, the `PIXEL_FULL_INVERSE` mode allows loading full-plane field maps which are not centered around a pixel cell but the corner between pixels.
 Only used if the *model* parameter has the value **mesh**.
-- `field_scale`:  Scaling factor of the electric field in x- and y-direction.
+- `field_scale`:  Scaling factor of the weighting potential in x- and y-direction.
 By default, the scaling factors are set to `{1, 1}` and the field is used with its physical extent stated in the field data file.
 - `field_offset`: Offset of the field in x- and y-direction.
 With this parameter and the mapping mode `SENSOR`, the field can be shifted e.g. by half a pixel pitch to accommodate for fields which have been simulated starting from the pixel center.